jacecotton/tcds/scripts/WebComponent/README.md

 Note that adopting or inserting styles into the shadow root ("shadow styles") scopes and encapsulates the styles to the shadow boundary.
 To create unscoped styles (useful for having outer DOM context awareness, e.g. whether the component is a `:first-child`, or to style slotted content deeper and more specific than `::slotted` allows, e.g. `[slot="content"] a`), you can adopt other styles into the root node with `this.getRootNode()` ("light styles").
 In most cases this will be the `document`, or a parent component's shadow root.

+> **Note: This is dangerous.** Adopting a stylesheet into the root node is a side effect.
+You **must** be careful to merge your added stylesheet with whatever other stylesheets the root node may have adopted.
+Otherwise, any other stylesheets attached to the root node (such as those from other components) will be wiped out.
+See below for a safe way to do this.

 ```js
 /* index.js */
 import lightStyles from "./style.light.css";